-The Board shall be responsible for assessing the appropriate balance of criteria required of Board members.
+The Board shall be responsible for assessing the appropriate balance of criteria required of Board members, with input and recommendations from the Nominating and Corporate Governance Committee.

 The Board may apply all criteria it deems appropriate when selecting nominees, including (i) whether a nominee has the experience, knowledge and skills necessary to make meaningful contributions to the Board's oversight of the Company's business and affairs and (ii) a nominee's reputation for honesty and ethical conduct in his or her personal and professional activities.
-Additional factors that the Board may consider include (i) a candidate's time availability in light of other commitments, (ii) age, (iii) potential conflicts of interest, (iv) material relationships with the Company and (v)

-independence from the Company and its management.
-The Board also may seek a diversity of backgrounds and experiences.
+Additional factors that the Board may consider include (i) a candidate's time availability in light of other commitments, (ii) age, (iii) potential conflicts of interest, (iv) material relationships with the Company, (v) independence from the Company and its management and (vi) diversity of background and experience, including the diversity objectives applicable to NASDAQ-listed companies and in accordance with state and federal laws and regulations, as well as such other relevant factors as the Board or the Nominating and Corporate Governance Committee considers appropriate in the context of the needs of the Board.